ugurtegin/MMF_RNN_Reuse/README.md

 # Reusability report: Predicting spatiotemporal nonlinear dynamics in multimode fibre optics with a recurrent neural network

-This repository contains code used for the manuscript title as *Reusability report: Predicting spatiotemporal nonlinear dynamics in multimode fibre optics with a recurrent neural network* by Tegin and Dinc et al. (2021).
+This repository contains code used for the manuscript title as *Reusability report: Predicting spatiotemporal nonlinear dynamics in multimode fibre optics with a recurrent neural network* by Tegin and Dinc et al. (2021) Nature Machine Intelligence, 1-5.

 BPM Notebooks folder contains a time-dependent beam propagation simulation for graded-index multimode fiber.
 The code is written in Python with the CuPy library to perform GPU parallelized simulations.